 The Committee is drawn from the Independent Non-Executive Directors that sit on the FLL Board of Directors and at least one member has recent and relevant financial experience.
 Other Board directors will typically be invited to be in attendance at the Committee meetings.

 The Committee meets as and when it deems necessary, provided that it shall meet at least four times each year in order to provide input to the quarterly Group Board meetings.
-Other than in an emergency, at least two days' notice of any additional meeting shall be given to all members of the Committee.

 Risk & Investment Committee